Swimming at the 2024 Summer Olympics – Men's 200-metre freestyle: Final

 The final took place at 20:41 on 29 July.
 After Richards had the fastest start, Märtens overtook him and retained the lead up until the 150 metre mark, which was three quarters of the way through the race.
 SwimSwam later opined that Märtens lost his chance at a medal due to his slow last tumble turn and underwater.

 At 165 metres, Hobson had taken the lead, but by 175 metres Richards was first.
 At the 195 metre mark Richards was first, Hobson was second and Popovici was third.
 In what SwimSwam called a "wild finish", Popovici won gold with a time of 1:44.72, 0.02 seconds ahead of Richards in second, who in turn was 0.05 seconds ahead of Hobson, who came third.
 The 0.02 margin of victory was the smallest ever seen in this event at the Olympics.

 During the race, Hobson had the fastest tumble turns and underwaters, while Popovici swam the fastest during the front crawl sections.
-Popovici's gold was the first Olympic medal for Romania since 2004, and after the race he called winning a "dream come true", adding, "I don't know how to describe it.
+Popovici's gold was the first Olympic swimming medal for Romania since 2004, and after the race he called winning a "dream come true", adding, "I don't know how to describe it.
 It's so simple, yet so beautiful."